marcoshernandezisovalent/cilium-dc-design/docs/aci/simplicity_design.md

 ## Cilium Egress Design Considerations

-For handling egress traffic in this Basic Design, Cilium's Egress Gateway feature utilizes IP addresses sourced from the secondary subnets configured on the primary ACI BD.
+For handling egress traffic in this Basic Design, Cilium's Egress Gateway feature utilizes IP addresses sourced from the secondary subnets configured on the ACI BD.
 These Egress IPs are then classified using ACI ESGs for policy enforcement.

 **Deployment Recommendations:**